A2P 10DLC

 New Numbers

 If your account is already approved for A2P 10DLC, any new numbers you buy will be automatically added to your approved campaign.
 Keep in mind that the number needs to be registered with carriers as well.
-This process can take up to 8-10 days, as the change has to propagate across several stakeholders/carriers.
+This process can take up to 24 hours, as the change has to propagate across several stakeholders/carriers.

 OPT-OUT